ESMS-Group-Public/FoKL-GPy/README.md

 Once installed, import the package into your environment with:
 ```
-'import FoKL'
+import FoKL
 ```
 and then the proper routines with:
  ```
 from FoKL import FoKLRoutines
 ```
 for ease of use it is recommended to call the class with an abreviation 'fkl' s:
 ```